Dhyey-chauhan/Java-Script/README.md

 # part - 5
 Learned JavaScript object literals for structuring and organizing data effectively.
 Gained hands-on practice in defining, accessing, and manipulating objects for real-world web applications.

+# part - 6
+racticed JavaScript functions with parameters, return values, and reusability.
+Focused on modular coding for cleaner web development.